-14. Retirement Plan
+15. Retirement Plan

-PEAK Grantmaking maintains a 401(k)-retirement plan that is administered by Insperity as part of its co-employment agreement.
+PEAK Grantmaking maintains a 401(k)-retirement plan with Slavic 401k that is administered by Justworks as part of its co-employment agreement.
+The plan was previously administered by Insperity through December 31, 2021.
 All employees are eligible to participate in the plan after they meet certain eligibility requirements.
-PEAK Grantmaking matches employees' contributions by contributing 100% of the first 3% of the employees' compensation and 50% up to the first 5% of the employees' compensation.
+PEAK Grantmaking matches employees' contributions by contributing 100% of the first 3% of the employees' compensation and 50% up to the next 2% of the employees' compensation.
 Additionally, PEAK Grantmaking may make discretionary contributions to the plan.
-Contribution expense totaled \$36,394 for the year ended December 31, 2021.
+Contribution expense totaled \$36,148 and \$36,394 for the years ended December 31, 2022 and 2021.